Darkness4/fc2-live-dl-go/README.md

 - Rewritten Go.
 - Better error handling.
 - No priority queue for download, no multithreaded download.
 I tried a thread-safe priority queue, but it was way too slow.
+There is still one thread per channel.
 - Low CPU usage at runtime.
 - Uses FFmpeg C API rather than running CLI commands on FFmpeg.
 - Very light in size even with static binaries.
 - Minor fixes like graceful exit and crash recovery.
 - YAML/JSON config file.
+- Notification via [Gotify](https://gotify.net) or via [shoutrrr](https://github.com/containrrr/shoutrrr) which supports other notification services.

 Similarities: